Simon Munnery: Stand-up comedy

 While at university, Munnery took part in a stand-up double-act called God and Jesus with Stephen Cheeke.
 He also worked (along with Steve Coogan, Patrick Marber, Richard Herring and Stewart Lee) at the Edinburgh Festival in a piece called The Dum Show.

-Munnery was brought to the attention of a comedy community as the compere of a post-alternative comedy cabaret called Cluub Zarathustra performed originally in London and later at the Edinburgh Festival.
+Munnery was brought to the attention of a comedy community as the compère of a post-alternative comedy cabaret called Cluub Zarathustra performed originally in London and later at the Edinburgh Festival.
 Cluub Zarathustra featured Stewart Lee, Kevin Eldon, Sally Phillips, Johnny Vegas, Julian Barratt, Richard Herring, Roger Mann, Jason Freeman and the music of Richard Thomas and Loré Lixenberg.
 A television pilot was made of Cluub Zarathustra for Channel 4 in 1996, but was never broadcast.
 It became the subject of a book by Robert Wringham in 2012.

 Munnery's Edinburgh Fringe shows include Trilogy, Buckethead and Simon Munnery's Annual General Meeting.

-His 2006 Edinburgh Fringe show, AGM, included the opportunity for the audience to raise questions to discuss as group (such as "is there a God?").
+His reoccurring 2004-09 Edinburgh Fringe show, AGM, included the opportunity for the audience to raise questions to discuss as group (such as "is there a God?").
 The experience would often continue after the main show, when he takes the audience on tours around town, taking in art galleries, drinks and visits to other shows.

 In 2010, Munnery hosted a Bright Club event at the Bloomsbury Theatre.

-In 2018, Munnery performed at Bluedot Festival at Jodrell Bank, Cheshire, UK

 Television

 Futurtv ("Not 'Future TV', oh no. It can't be 'Future TV' – it's right now!") was a BBC production for UK Play from 1999.
 There were 13 15-minute episodes.
 As well as Simon Munnery, it included Kombat Opera Presents (Loré Lixenberg and Richard Thomas) and a selection of pop videos.

 Munnery wrote and hosted the 1999 TV comedy game show, Either/Or.

 Attention Scum! was a television series produced for the BBC and directed by Stewart Lee, which aired from February 2001.
 It starred Munnery as 'The League Against Tedium', a character who drove around the United Kingdom in an adapted transit van, preaching to the masses with the help of an opera singer (Loré Lixenberg), a sedated vampire (Richard Thomas), and a monkey (Munnery's wife Janet).

 Munnery also appeared in sketches in the first series of Stewart Lee's Comedy Vehicle in 2009, and in Lee's The Alternative Comedy Experience for Comedy Central.